Kaltsoon/data-management-and-databases/exercises/sql-exercises-2.md

 # SQL Exercises 2: More advanced SELECT statements

 > [!IMPORTANT]
 > Create a Word document named `sql-exercises-2-YOURFAMILYNAME.docx`.
-For all your SQL queries, please copy and paste both **the SQL statement and the result** to your Word document.
-Do not worry about any formatting.
+For all the SQL queries, please copy and paste both **the SQL statement and the result (e.g., as a [screenshot](https://www.take-a-screenshot.org/))** into your Word document.
+Do not worry about formatting.
 Finally, submit the Word document to Moodle.

 > [!IMPORTANT]
-> See the following under this week's 'Materials' section on the course outline page:
+> See the following in this week's "Materials" section on the course outline page:
 > - **Database Diagram**: this shows the database structure (tables, columns, primary keys, foreign keys).
 > - **Query Results**: compare the result of your own query to the given query result.